-On more than one occasion, however, the boys were caught in the act of stealing these food items, and they would then be marched unceremoniously back to the apartment building on Eldridge Street where they would be forced to confess their crimes to Mrs Chu and Bernard.
-Because of the boys’ relative innocence and their inherently good natures, the police were never involved, but Mrs Chu’s wrath more than made up for the omission.
-Eventually the boys’ reputation around Chinatown grew to such an extent that they were easily spotted by most of the storeowners, and their shoplifting efforts were more often than not thwarted before they began.
+On more than one occasion, however, the boys were caught in the act of stealing these food items, and they would then be marched unceremoniously back to the apartment building on Eldridge Street where they would be forced to confess their crimes to Mrs. Chu and Bernard.
+Because of the boys’ relative innocence and their inherently good natures, the police were never involved, but Mrs. Chu’s wrath more than made up for the omission.
+Eventually the boys’ reputation around Chinatown grew to such an extent that they were easily spotted by most of the storeowners, and their shoplifting efforts were often thwarted before they began.
 William’s answer to this obstacle was not to cease his petty pilfering, however, but to take their adventures further afield.

 There was nothing even remotely malicious in the boys’ playful and harmless petty crimes; it was all just a bit of fun.
 What was unusual, perhaps, was their commitment to giving all the boons of their shoplifting to the transient homeless population who lived in cardboard shanty towns under the raised highways by the East River.
-William and Adam had both realized at a relatively young age, through their encounters with the homeless, that they were incredibly lucky to be securely sheltered, clothed, and well fed, and they both innately felt that the right thing to do was to help out these unfortunate souls.
-The boys named their exploits Robin Hood, and over time their notoriety in the Lower East Side spread to the point where shopkeepers would actually save food items to give to the boys for distributing to the homeless.
+William and Adam had both realized at a relatively young age, through their encounters with the homeless, that they were incredibly lucky to be securely sheltered, clothed, and well fed, and they both innately felt that the right thing to do was to help these unfortunate souls.
+The boys named their exploits Robin Hood, and over time their notoriety in the Lower East Side spread to the point where shopkeepers would save food items to give to the boys for distributing to the homeless.
 William and Adam loved seeing the joy on the faces of the homeless men and women when they turned up with various delicious morsels and sweet treats.

 “Hey Adam, check out the look on Skinny Scruff’s face,” William whispered quietly into Adam’s ear.
 The boys—well-hidden up a tree some 30 meters from where the thin, bearded homeless man stood smelling and stroking the papaya they’d just deposited in the encampment—were not quite out of earshot of the shanty’s residents, and they didn’t want to be discovered there.
 “He just found the papaya.
 I don’t think he’s ever seen one before.”

 William and Adam were yet to personally meet the homeless men and women they were feeding on a regular basis—that would happen a few years later—but they loved being a part of the discovery process, especially when something particularly delicious or rare was on the menu.
-When William was twelve he’d managed to steal a whole cured ham from one of the grocers in Little Italy, and this had caused a great deal of excitement amongst the twenty or so men and women who were the inhabitants of the recipient cardboard village at the time.
+When William was twelve, he’d managed to steal a whole cured ham from one of the grocers in Little Italy, and this had caused a great deal of excitement amongst the twenty or so men and women who were the inhabitants of the recipient cardboard village at the time.

 The year William turned thirteen he experienced an intense surge of hormones that signaled the arrival of puberty.
-Most of his male peers—most notably his best friend Adam McCall—had already gone through their adolescent transition, and they were relentlessly pursuing the objects of their sexual desire.
+Most of his male peers—most notably his best friend Adam McCall—had already gone through their adolescent transition, and were relentlessly pursuing the objects of their sexual desire.
 William now turned his attention in this direction also.

-William found introducing himself to girls, and getting to know them on a superficial level, was quite easy and natural for him.
+William found introducing himself to girls, and getting to know them on a superficial level, was quite easy and natural.
 With girls that William found particularly attractive he quickly became adept at sneaking a kiss, hoping for progression onto the more advanced stages of the sexual act.
 Once the first kiss was over, however, William found himself to be a fish out of water.
 The kissed girls would inevitably ask William how he felt about this or that . . . but he didn’t feel anything.
-He knew a lot, he had a lot to say, he could make you laugh, and he knew what he wanted, but William just didn’t actually feel any emotion about such things.
+He knew a lot, he had a lot to say, he could make you laugh, he knew what he wanted, but William just didn’t feel any emotion about such things.
 In fact, if he was being entirely honest, William wasn’t exactly sure what emotions were.

 It didn’t take William long to cotton on to what was needed, however.
 He began to fabricate lies about what he was feeling in order to coax his female quarry into bed.
 Most of the time, of course, his insincere emotional confessions were seen through, and they would often be followed by a sharp slap on the cheek, or a cynical verbal insult.

 In the final analysis, William’s low conversion rate with girls didn’t bother him too much.
-Really, he was much more interested in perfecting his stand-up comedy routines and feeding his rapidly growing obsession with extreme sports than actually having sex anyway.
+Really, he was much more interested in perfecting his stand-up comedy routines and feeding his rapidly growing obsession with extreme sports than having sex anyway.

 William managed to maintain just enough focus to successfully graduate from high school, but it was a close call.
-It was only in response to Mrs Chu’s nagging that he managed to do so.
-William longed to be off travelling the world and enjoying the cornucopia of delights that were on offer out there, but Mrs Chu had decreed that William would not be allowed to go traveling until he graduated high school.
+It was only in response to Mrs. Chu’s nagging that he managed to do so.
+William longed to be off travelling the world and enjoying the cornucopia of delights that were on offer out there, but Mrs. Chu had decreed that William would not be allowed to go traveling until he graduated high school.

 William had discovered as a teenager that the thing he loved to do most in the world was snowboarding.
 Well, snowboarding and abseiling.
 Oh, and skydiving.
 And surfing.
-Actually, there were many activities that William loved to engage in, but over the years snowboarding had become his number one passion.
+There were many activities that William loved to engage in, but over the years snowboarding had become his number one passion.
 As his eighteenth birthday approached, William’s life goal had narrowed down to one thing: finding the most perfect, pristine, untouched snowy mountain slope that he could snowboard down.
 If he achieved that goal, William had decided, he would feel fully alive and free, and that was what he felt he needed more than anything else in life.
 He wanted to be his own person, in charge of his own destiny, making his own decisions, with nothing and no one tying him down.
 William especially didn’t want to have society telling him what to do.
-The prospect of taking on a nine-to-five job, and having a wife, children, and a mortgage as shackles to limit his freedom was his worst possible nightmare.
+The prospect of taking on a nine-to-five job and having a wife, children, and a mortgage as shackles to limit his freedom was his worst possible nightmare.

 William travelled light, and he could sleep just about anywhere.
 This was usually on the floor or sofa of one of the many people he met on his travels, or in the passenger seat of the ride he had just hitched.
-Occasionally he would stop and find work in a restaurant kitchen in order to make a little money when he needed some.
+Occasionally he would stop and find work in a restaurant kitchen to make a little money when he needed some.
 As he gained more proficiency as a snowboarder, he was also able to find work as a snowboarding instructor, at which he quickly became skilled and very popular.
 William could charm the pants off anyone, and here was another stage where he could put his storytelling and comedic talent to the test.

 During his travels William met many interesting people, most of whom had fascinating tales to tell.
 Little by little William realized that there was a common story being told by almost everyone.
-The Earth was dying; the human race was killing it.
+The Earth was dying; humanity was killing it.
 Of paramount importance to William in these reports was the factual knowledge that global warming was melting snowfields and ancient glaciers, and that William’s precious snowy habitats were shrinking.

 William became disillusioned about being a member of the human race that was causing this global catastrophe, and he vowed to change his ways.
 William also had to admit, finally, that the sometimes frankly psychotic rantings of his mother on the issue of climate change and global warming were actually entirely accurate.
 As he started to piece this disturbing puzzle of global destruction together, he made a resolution to help save the earth and its snowfields; he decided he was going to use his life to make a difference.